LucianBuzzo/articles/mini-libs/article.markdown

       return req;
     }

-One of my favourite methods from Luigi us `pickHTML`.
+One of my favourite methods from Luigi is `pickHTML`.
 Its behaviour is very similar to [`jQuery.load()`](https://api.jquery.com/load/), but simply returns the HTML string instead of inserting it into the DOM.
 The regex used in this method is sourced from the must read article [HTML in